 Once the cat is restrained, identify the source of the stickiness.
-If it’s toxic, see a vet.
+If it’s toxic, your cat should see a vet for testing.
 There is no way of knowing how much your cat has already swallowed.
 If not, you can start cleaning your cat’s fur.

 How to Get Sticky Stuff Out of Cat Fur

 It’s tempting to bathe a cat with sticky fur immediately.
-This may help, but it is not necessarily advisable.
-Many cats loathe being bathed and will resist.
-In addition, water and soap alone will not remove all substances.
+This may help, but many cats loathe being bathed and will resist.
+In addition, water and soap alone will not remove more resistant substances.

-Whatever you are dealing with, it’s advisable to have suitable materials ready.
-All cats get sticky at one time or another.
-With this in mind, invest in the following:
+Whatever you are dealing with, you’ll need to have suitable materials ready.
+All cats get sticky at one time or another, so have the following on hand: